 8. Talkin' Blues

 On December 5, 1975 "Live!" was released.
 For one reason this is a seminal set.
 This was the first chance to listen to Bob Marley and the Wailers directly from a stage.
 This concert was recorded at the Lyceum, London, July 19th 1975.
-Island went low profile and originally released a one disc album instead of a two discs one.
+Island went low profile and originally released a one disc album instead of the full concert.
 The present CD version adds "Kinky Reggae" as a bonus.
 This is for sure one of the greatest top selling live albums of the 70's.
-As a matter of fact all the tracks are classics, and that is the reason why in the original release "Kinky Reggae" was not included.
-All the seven original tracks had to be included.
+As a matter of fact all the tracks are classics.
 These versions of "Trenchtown Rock", "Burnin' & Lootin'", "Them Belly Full (But We Hungry)", "Lively Up Yourself", "No Woman, No Cry", "I Shot The Sheriff" and "Get Up, Stand Up" had been at least listened once by everyone worldwide.
-All the tracks are heartfelt and perfectly played, with "I Shot The Sheriff" and "Get Up, Stand Up" as the higher peaks.
+All the tracks are heartfelt and perfectly played, with "I Shot The Sheriff" and "Get Up, Stand Up" as the peaks.
+But the "Irie Ites" are reached with "Them Belly Full" and "Kinky Reggae".
 For these reasons, even if not all the songs are pure musical gems, this album will last forever.

 * * * * *1976 - Island - studio - discs: 1